dtcooper/jewpizza/README.md

 * An SMTP server &mdash; works with [SendGrid][sendgrid-url]
 * [Twilio][twilio-url] account SID and auth token
-* DigitalOcean Spaces, along with an API key, taking note to run the domain name's DNS off of DigitalOcean.
+* [DigitalOcean][digitalocean-url] [Spaces][digitalocean-spaces-url], along with
+    an API key, taking note to run the domain name's DNS off of [DigitalOcean][digitalocean-url].
 This is necessary for wildcard certificates from [Certbot][certbot-url]/[Lets Encrypt][letsencrypt-url].

 ```bash